Georgia Tech Yellow Jackets football: Bud Carson era (1967–1971)

+Eddie McAshan (pictured 1972) became Georgia Tech's first African American quarterback under Carson.

 Bud Carson was Tech's defensive coordinator in 1966.
 His job was to appease the Tech fan base Bobby Dodd had accumulated.
 Carson was not the charismatic leader like Dodd but rather a strategy man that enjoyed intense game planning.
 Carson's most notable achievements included recruiting Tech's first ever African American scholarship athlete and being the first Tech head coach to be fired.
 Carson recruited Eddie McAshan to play quarterback in 1970.
 After several Summer practices, McAshan won the starting quarterback job and became the first African American quarterback to start for a major Southeastern university.
 This decision initially polarized Georgia Tech's fan base, but after winning his first 4 starts and leading Tech to a 9–3 season after three straight 4–6 seasons, McAshan won the hearts of the Tech faithful.
 McAshan's besting of UGA in the annual rivalry game made McAshan a fixture on campus.
 The following season, however, led to Carson's demise.
 In 1971, Tech went 6–6 and a fan base used to Bobby Dodd's 8 wins per season average forced Carson out by James E. Boyd's hand.
 Carson went on to form the Steel Curtain Pittsburgh Steelers defense.